lodemo/CATANA/data/channel/README.md

 Contain channel-ids of YouTube channel which are associated by the respective YouTube network BroadBandTV, Maker Studios, Studio71.
 Associations are extracted from SocialBlade website and may be outdated.

+Data is crawled using a Scrapy scraper in data_collection/sblade, a crawl spider per network.

 network_channel_id_sampled_of_all3_4.5k.json:
 A set of 4.5k channels combined from a sample of each network-set.
 A random selection of 1.5k channel of each network-set were taken.